Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Preliminaries

 \subsection{Symplectic Homology}

-Let $(W,M:=\partial W,\omega=dT)$ be a $2n$-dimensional Liouville domain. ($(M,\alpha:=T|_{M})$ is a contact manifold.)
+Let $(W,M:=\partial W,\omega=d\lambda)$ be a $2n$-dimensional Liouville domain. ($(M,\alpha:=\lambda|_{M})$ is a contact manifold.)
 Symplectic homology \cite{SH1} \cite{SH2} is an invariant defined on a Liouville domain as ``a Morse homology of the (contractible) free loop space over $W$."
 For more details about the construction of this invariant, one can look for references like \cite{AD}, \cite{Abou}, and \cite{Ritter}.
-Here we only clarify our convention for symplectic homology and positive symplectic homology: \begin{itemize} \item The Liouville domain $W$ is completed by attaching the positive symplectization of the contact boundary $M$.
-Redefine this completion as $W$.
-The positive symplectic part will often be called as ``the infinity cone." \item The Hamiltonian used in our setting is $\mathcal{C}^2$-small in $W$ and is an increasing function that only depends on the radial coordinate.
+We also use other Floer-type theories, like positive symplectic homology or symplectic homology on Liouville cobordism \cite{cobo}.Our convention for symplectic homology and positive symplectic homology basically follows that of \cite{bourgeois2009symplectic}: \begin{itemize} \item The Liouville domain is completed by attaching the positive symplectization of the contact boundary $M$.
+Let this completion $W$.
+The positive symplectic part will often be called ``the infinity cone":$(\R_{\geq1}\times\partial W,d(r\alpha)$ \item The Hamiltonian used in our setting is $\mathcal{C}^2$-small in $W$ and is an increasing function that depends only on the radial coordinate.
 This Hamiltonian is linear at the infinity cone with slope $s(H)$, which is not a period of a certain periodic Reeb orbit.
-We will call these Hamiltonian ``admissible." \item The Hamiltonian vector field of a Hamiltonian $H$ is defined by $\omega(X_H,\cdot)=dH$. \item Our action functional is $\mathcal{A}_H(x):=-\int_{S^1} x^*T-\int^1_0 H(x(t),t)dt$. \item All almost complex structures used here are of SFT type, i.e., .
+We will call these Hamiltonian ``admissible." \item The Hamiltonian vector field of a Hamiltonian $H$ is defined by $\omega(X_H,\cdot)=dH$. \item Our action functional is $\mathcal{A}_H(x):=-\int_{S^1} x^*\lambda-\int^1_0 H(x(t),t)dt$. \item All almost complex structures used here are of SFT type, i.e.

 Thus, on the infinity cone, where the Hamiltonian only depends on the radial coordinate (say $H(r,x)=:h(r)$), the Hamiltonian vector field becomes \item The Floer equation is defined as follows: